How do I apply to be a U.S. Presidential Scholar?

 U.S. Presidential Scholars Program

-All application materials, including school materials, must be sent to the above Coralville address.
+We recommend submitting all application materials online.
+If mailing the application, all application materials, including school materials, must be sent to the above Saint Peter address.
 Do not send any portion of your application to Washington, DC.
-To do so risks missing the deadline for receipt of all materials in Iowa, and the disqualification of your application.
+To do so risks missing the deadline for receipt of all materials in Minnesota, and the disqualification of your application.

-All applications, Secondary School Reports, and transcripts must be received in our Coralville office by 5:00 p.m.
-(Central Time) on February 27, 2014.
+All applications, Secondary School Reports, and transcripts must be received in our Saint Peter office by 5:00 p.m.
+Central Time (6 p.m.
+ET/3 p.m.
+PT) on February 22, 2024.
 Any incomplete materials or materials received after the deadline will be disqualified and not considered for review.
-We strongly recommend using a courier mail service (such as FedEx or UPS) with a guaranteed delivery date when mailing your application.
+We strongly recommend using a courier mail service (such as FedEx or UPS) with a guaranteed delivery date if mailing your application.
 Please note that the U.S. Postal Service's Priority Mail is not a guaranteed service.